-MBS-Scranton course descriptions
+MBS-Scranton and online course descriptions

 This course has been designed to emphasize the key principles related to metabolic biochemistry laying the foundation for potential further study of human biochemistry or other related fields.